haidargit/Java_SortingNames/README.md

 f.
 We can check and review the result.

 You can still run the app without maven or mvn commend ,etc.
 Straight
 <br />
-if there's any technical issue, kindly to inform me.
+if there's any issue regarding installation/operation, kindly to inform me.

 #### By Haidar Ali